vercel-community/rust/README.md

 This is a now builder which allows you to run your rust code as lambdas on the now platform!

-This was originally provided officially by [ZEIT](https://zeit.co)'s [now-builders](https://github.com/zeit/now-builders) monorepo, but has since been moved to a community-maintained project.
+This was originally provided officially by [Vercel](https://vercel.com)'s now archived [now-builders](https://github.com/vercel/now-builders) monorepo, but has since been moved to a community-maintained project.

 - [Usage](#usage)
   - [Entrypoint](#entrypoint)